TZstatsADS/Spring2018-Project1-Wanting-Cui/README.md

 Term: Spring 2018

-+ Projec title: Inaguration Speech
++ Projec title: Inauguration Speech
 + This project is conducted by Wanting Cui

 + Project summary: